 Conduct meetings for registered student organizations shall be conducted in a manner similar to the procedures outlined in this document.
 A disciplinary meeting shall be conducted with at least two members representing the group.
 The spokespersons may have the group’s Advisor present.
 In some instances, entire groups may be held accountable and sanctioned by the Conduct Coordinator.
 If a student organization is associated with a national group, the national group will be contacted to discuss the situation and decide appropriate action.
 In addition to the sanctions listed above, the following may be imposed for student organizations found in violation of college policies.
 These sanctions are cumulative and recorded from year to year.

-3. Student Organization Suspension– A student organization suspension means the student group’s privilege to exist as a registered student group has been revoked.
+Student Organization Suspension– A student organization suspension means the student group’s privilege to exist as a registered student group has been revoked.
 This revocation may be for a definite or indefinite period of time.
 This status does have budgetary implications for the student organization.
-In order to be reinstated, the organization must reapply to the Director of Student Activities & Leadership.
+In order to be reinstated, the organization must reapply to the Assistant Dean of Students.

 Examples of Possible Educational Sanctions